johnpuddephatt/zerowaste/src/tips/where-can-i-recycle-my-glass-in-leeds.md

 image: /uploads/20-100.jpg
 image_alt: ""
 ---
 Glass isn’t currently collected from our homes in Leeds.
-However, there are more than 700 glass banks across Leeds.
+However, there are more than 700 glass banks across Leeds, at close to 400 locations.

 You can find your nearest glass bank [here](https://www.leeds.gov.uk/where-i-live) (choose glass banks in the drop down list).